YiYeHuang/JavaKeyStonesOneAtATime/src/main/java/leetcode/design_systemdesign/searchAutocompleteSystem/README.md

                                    |
                                    |----API server 4

-API server 1 handles range A ~ F
+API server 1 handles range A ~ D
-API server 2 handles range G ~ M
+API server 4 handles range E ~ H
-API server 3 handles range N ~ T
+API server 2 handles range I ~ P
-API server 4 handles range U ~ Z
+API server 3 handles range Q ~ Z

 ### Store part
 - it is nice that the result would be persist forever, but, as this is a helper service